morrownr/USB-WiFi/README.md

 [ALFA Network Linux support for MT7612U based products](https://docs.alfa.com.tw/Support/Linux/MT7612U/)

 Review by Nick - The Alfa AWUS036ACM is an excellent product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 It is a very solid, stable performer in 5 GHz AP mode.
 It supports 80 MHz channel width in AP mode and can sustain 400+ Mb/s as measured by iperf3.
 It runs cool and uses a maximum of only about 380 mA power when under heavy load.
 I use one in the wifi router/access point that I built.
 Works so well with the Raspberry Pi 4B, 3B+ and 3B, it is almost like it was designed specifically for that hardware.
 You really need to use it with a Raspberry Pi 4b so as to get the full througput capability.
-It works well with desktop systems (an extention cable with cradle is helpful).
+It works well with desktop systems (an extension cable with cradle is helpful).
 It also works well with laptop systems.
 This adapter is a high quality product with good range and is plug and play in all of the modern distros of Linux.
 Highly recommended.

 ```
 >=====>  TEROW ROW02CD and TEROW ROW02FD  <=====<